-We need examples, so let’s first turn to breakfast: Cheerios vs Raisin Bran.
+We need examples, so let’s look at two typical choices, breakfast: Oatmeal vs Raisin Bran.

 To give those numbers meaning, consider that irrespective of the GI number, you want the GL number – which takes into account the number of carbs consumed – to be between 10 and 20 in order for them to have a moderate effect on your blood sugar.